Learning Strategy Representation for Imitation Learning in Multi-Agent Games: Conclusion

 \section{Conclusion}

 In this work, we proposed an effective framework, STRIL, to extract the representations of the offline trajectories and enhance imitation learning methods in multi-agent games.
 We designed a P-VRNN network, which shows extraordinary results in learning the strategy representations of trajectories without requiring player identification.
 We then defined two indicators, RI and EL, for imitation learning.
 We can estimate RI and EL by utilizing the strategy representation and subsequently filter the offline dataset with the indicators.
 The imitation learning algorithms show significant performance improvements with the filtered datasets.
-The limitations and broader impacts are provided in the Appendix.

 In future work, we plan to utilize the P-VRNN as a customized behavior prediction model and explore the geometry of the strategy representation space.
 Additionally, we aim to develop IL methods that integrate the indicators beyond simply filtering the dataset.